openalea/deepberry/README.md

     pip install opencv-contrib-python
     pip install pycpd

-    # optionnal, for model training (note - for GPU compatibility, see further guides at the top of the training scripts):
+    # (optionnal) for model training (note: for GPU compatibility, see further guidelines at the top of the training scripts):
     pip install -U segmentation-models

-    # optionnal, for model validation metrics:
+    # (optionnal) for model validation metrics:
     pip install object_detection_metrics

 ### Maintainers